axelpale/georap/README.md

 Requirements: MongoDB is running

-Cretes or updates the database schema.
+Creates or updates the database schema.
 It detects the current schema version and the migration steps required to match the version in `package.json`.
 For details about the migration steps, see under `migration/versions/`.

-### npm run backup

-Requirements: MongoDB is running

-Stores the content and indices as a directory under `.data/backups`.
-The directory will be named after the timestamp of the backup.
-The content is stored in BSON format.

-### npm run backup list

-Requirements: MongoDB is running

-Lists the backups available for restoration.

-### npm run restore [backup_name]

-Requirements: MongoDB is running

-Restores a backup specified by `backup_name`.
-If `backup_name` is omitted then the most recent backup is used.

 ### npm run lint